 Here are three key takeaways from the discussion.

-1. Personalisation That Feels Right — Not Just Clever
+1. Personalisation That Feels Right, Not Just Clever

 For all the talk of hyper-personalisation, the consensus in the room was clear: the goal isn’t more, it’s better.

 One point raised was the danger of falling into the ‘rabbit hole’ of over-personalisation.
 Just because the technology says you can do everything, doesn’t mean you should.
 If you start promising what you can’t scale, the letdown for customers can be significant.
-Sarah shared a striking example of this challenge: “I’m spending my evenings writing letters back to customers… at some stage, you can’t do that, and then the letdown for those individuals who think they’ve got that kind of friendship around is so significant.”
+The marketing director shared a striking example of this challenge: “I’m spending my evenings writing letters back to customers… at some stage, you can’t do that, and then the letdown for those individuals who think they’ve got that kind of friendship around is so significant.”

 Takeaway?
 Smart personalisation isn’t about chasing complexity.
 It’s about recognising when, where and why it matters.

-2. Real Loyalty Isn’t Bought — It’s Earned
+2. Real Loyalty Isn’t Bought, It’s Earned

 Discounts might move the dial in the short term, but they rarely build meaningful loyalty.
 The most compelling stories shared at the event came from brands investing in recognition, not just reward.